syncfusion-content/maui-docs/MAUI/CircularProgressBar/migration.md

 ---
 layout: post
-title: Migrate from Xamarin to .NET MAUI  ProgressBar | Syncfusion
+title: Migrate from Xamarin to .NET MAUI  SfCircularProgressBar | Syncfusion
-description: Learn here all about Migrating from Syncfusion Xamarin ProgressBar to Syncfusion .NET MAUI ProgressBar control and more.
+description: Learn here all about Migrating from Syncfusion Xamarin SfCircularProgressBar to Syncfusion .NET MAUI SfCircularProgressBar control and more.
 platform: MAUI
-control: ProgressBar
+control: SfCircularProgressBar
 documentation: ug
 ---